 Here’s an example from SpeckProducts:

-Naturally, if you’re targeting iPhone 5, 5S or SE owners who are looking for a new phone case, this is an easy sale, assuming the case fits their personality and budget, of course.
+Naturally, if you’re targeting iPhone users who are looking for a new phone case, this is an easy sale — assuming the case fits their personality and budget, of course.

 As they know what the product is and what it does, a detailed description isn’t necessary.
 A clear, good offer, like “$5 two-day shipping,” plus a little bit of social proof is probably enough to convince them to buy.